FaisalQ07/amazon_products_streaming/README.md

 API-Ingest, the connect functionality, upon recieving the data from the client, triggers a kafka producer module to stream the data to the buffer.

 ## Buffer
-Kafka, is used as the buffer for queuing the data.
+Kafka is used as the buffer for queuing the data.
 Kafka recieives the data from the files, product and category, every time it is posted to the API.
 Two ingestion topics are created for the two JSON files, *ingest-product*, and *ingest-category*.